bmink/microarcade/README.md

 * 1x [Panel-mount USB C socket](https://a.co/d/aPcbE0N) - use "Screw Nut Mount Type"
 * 1x [4-pin right-angle USB C cable](https://a.co/d/cTP49Ir)

+The reason there's a separate clock module is that I wanted `microarcade` to be able to function as a desktop clock so needed something that can keep time when the device is turned off.

 ## Wiring diagram

 ![](wiring/microarcade_wiring.png)